hissalht/simple_shmup_pico8/notes.md

 - [ ] fix hit impact stop animating on wave screen
 - [ ] manage player ship states with a state machine
     - [ ] lock main shot when laser
-    - [x] normalize diagonal ship speed
 - [ ] on hit blink of ship should be palette swap instead of disappearing
+- [ ] fix asteroid init (not drawn rn)
-- [ ] fix order of drawing for the elements (ui on top, etc...)
+- [ ] bigger particle for laser impact
+- [ ] add a parameter for explosion size linked to enemy size

 ## polish
-- [ ] implement ui skin
-- [x] 2 frames turn animation for the ship
-    - [x] in game implementation
-- [ ] animate flame for backward and forward motions (longer and shorter)
+- [ ] animate flame for backward and forward motions (longer and shorter) ?
 - [ ] flame tweak ?
     - https://saint11.art/img/pixel-tutorials/RocketTrail.gif
 - [ ] awkward flame on turns